ls1intum/Artemis/docs/user/assessment.rst

     +---------------------------------------------------------+--------------------------------------------------+

-3. By interacting with the respective "Exercise Dashboard" button, the reviewer opens the exercise-specific dashboard and assess students' submissions.
+3. By interacting with the respective "Exercise Dashboard" button, the reviewer opens the exercise-specific dashboard and assesses students' submissions.
    Upon evaluation, the reviewer puts a lock expiring automatically in 24 hours in addition to an option of unlocking manually.

     .. figure:: assessment/exercise-dashboard.png
             :alt: Exercise Dashboard
             :align: center

-4. For each submission, the reviewer decides on the student's complaint.
+4. The reviewer decides on the student's complaint for each submission.

     +------------------------------------+---------------------------------------------+
     || In case of a justification, the   | .. figure:: assessment/accept-complaint.png |